We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If a person experiences any new or worsening symptoms while taking a vitamin product, they should stop taking it and contact a doctor promptly.

-A multivitamin may be beneficial for males over 50 who cannot get enough nutrients from their diet.
-Antioxidants, vitamin B12, and vitamin D are some of the nutrients that may be especially important.
-However, everyone’s needs are different.
+A multivitamin may benefit males over 50 years who cannot get enough nutrients from their diet.
+Some essential nutrients include antioxidants, vitamin B12, and vitamin D. However, everyone’s needs are different.

-When considering a multivitamin, it is important to know which nutrients a person needs and in what quantities.
-A doctor or dietitian can advise someone on what may be beneficial for them and ensure that they avoid potential adverse effects.
+It is important to know which nutrients a person needs and in what quantities.
+A doctor or dietitian can advise someone on which supplements to take and how to avoid potential adverse effects.